Neonatal cystic fibrosis screening testCystic fibrosis screening - neonatal; Immunoreactive trypsinogen; IRT test; CF - screening

 If you live in a state that does not perform routine CF screening, your health care provider will explain whether testing is needed.

-If the test result is negative, the child likely does not have cystic fibrosis.
-However, if the baby has symptoms of cystic fibrosis, further testing may be needed.
+If the test result is negative, the child likely does not have CF. If the test result is negative but the baby has symptoms of CF, further testing will likely be done.

 What Abnormal Results Mean

-An abnormal (positive) result suggests that your child may have CF. However, it is important to remember that a positive screening test for cystic fibrosis does not diagnose cystic fibrosis.
-If your child's test is positive, further tests will be done to confirm the possibility of CF.
+An abnormal (positive) result suggests that your child may have CF. But it is important to remember that a positive screening test does not diagnose CF. If your child's test is positive, more tests will be done to confirm the possibility of CF.

 Not all children with a positive result have CF.